 To allow students to use an on-screen calculator for this question, click the Show on-screen calculator checkbox .

 If you select this option, you can enable a basic calculator or scientific calculator .
 The basic calculator displays numbers and basic math functions (add, subtract, multiply, divide).
 The scientific calculator displays more options for advanced calculations.

 Note: The on-screen calculator option is intended to be used while displaying one question at a time.
 If the quiz does not display one question at a time, students may be able to use the calculator for all questions.

 To align the question to an outcome, click anywhere in the Align to Outcomes section.

 If you want to save a question to use in other quizzes, you can add it to an item bank.

 To add the question to an item bank, click the Add to Bank link.

 Note: After a question has been added to an item bank, it can only be edited in the item bank.
-You can still set unique point values and options in the assessment for an item bank question.
+You can still set unique point values and options in the quiz for an item bank question.

 Add Point Value

 To customize the point value for the question, type the point value in the Points field or use the arrows to increase or decrease the point value .